Sapphire Point is one of the only elopement and wedding venue in the Summit county area

-Summer or Fall you may just need an umbrella, raincoat or jacket for 40/50 degree weather.
+You may just need an umbrella, raincoat or jacket for 40/50 degree weather.
 Keeping in mind wind chills may make it seem colder.
 Alternative shoes are a good idea in case it is muddy or slippery from recent rain.
 If anyone is unstable walking I do not recommend them wearing heels but good traction shoes.

-Winter: Layers are your best friend.
+Layers are your best friend.
 Make sure you and your guests are dressed for the weather.
 Small thin cotton gloves will not keep your hands warm in 40 degree or below weather.
 I suggest thick gloves, hand warmers, toe warmers and thermal layers for everyone.
 If the sun is out and warm people can take off layers as needed.
 Don’t forget sunscreen as the snow reflection can burn your skin too.
 Snow shoes and or crampons will be a must for this time of year.
 Depending on the time of year one or the other may be a good option.
 Good snow boots are a good idea.
 Thin fake leather boots or stylish fashion boots will not keep your feet warm.
 Staying warm can make the difference between hating your experience of missing your wedding day because you’re cold and cannot think of anything else and actually being warm enjoying your day.

-For a more extensive list of what to pack I created this Colorado Packing List so you make sure you have everything you need.
+Pro Tip For a more extensive list of what to pack I created this Colorado Packing List so you make sure you have everything you need.